Setup: Build from Source

 Step 1: Setup Native Build Dependencies

-Building drasi-server requires several native C libraries.
+Building Drasi Server requires several native C libraries.
 Install the dependencies for your platform:

 macOS